juanluisbaptiste/docker-storjshare-daemon/README.md

 ## How to run the container

+To start the container there's a docker-compose.yml file.
+You need to create the configuration first if you don't have it yet.

+### Create configuration file

-First you need to create the daemon configuration file.
-For this you can invoke _storjshare create_ the following command:
+If you don't have a configuration file for the daemon you will need to create one.
+For this you can invoke _storjshare create_ with the following command:

     sudo docker-compose run daemon storjshare create .....